mbuyco/CV.md/index.md

 Full Stack Engineer
 *October 2019 - March 2020 (6 months)*

+- Architect MVP infrastructure and utilize AWS services to achieve technical goals
 - Architect and develop the initial LMS platform for a U.S. startup which allows students to prepare for their ACT/SAT exams
-- Architect MVP infrastructure and utilize AWS services to achieve technical goals
+- Build CI/CD pipelines for automated testing and deployment
 - Mentor and guide developers/code reviews

-**Technologies used:** Laravel/Blade, Docker, AWS (S3 for file storage), Tailwind CSS, GraphQL
+**Technologies used:** Laravel, Docker, AWS (S3 for file storage), Tailwind CSS, GraphQL, PostgreSQL, Gitlab CI/CD, React/TypeScript

 ---